b34c0n5/Knowledge-Management-for-Offensive-Security-Professionals/Knowledge Management for Offensive Security Professionals.md

 ![[Pasted image 20240317120621.png]]

-2. **02 - Types:** This folder is organized by the *nature or purpose of the content*, including classifications like "cheatsheets," "documentation," "techniques," and "write-ups."
+2. **02 - Types:** This folder is organized by the *nature or purpose of the content*, including classifications like "cheat sheets," "documentation," "techniques," and "write-ups."
 This categorization not only aids in *distinguishing between different types of notes* but also in *choosing the appropriate template for each*, ensuring consistency.
 Notes here are marked with a `02 -` prefix, reflecting their organizational function.

 ![[Pasted image 20240317120632.png]]

 ### 2.2.
 Content Folder
 The main bulk of my notes resides in the **Content Folder**:

 - **03 - Content:** This folder contains all the types of notes mentioned above and is where most of the work happens.
 Here, the naming convention for notes is more flexible.

-While the Zettelkasten method typically advises against folder hierarchies, I find that a single folder for each note type aids significantly in manual searches for specific notes (e.g., finding a *cheatsheet* on Active Directory without sifting through unrelated documentation).
+While the Zettelkasten method typically advises against folder hierarchies, I find that a single folder for each note type aids significantly in manual searches for specific notes (e.g., finding a *cheat sheet* on Active Directory without sifting through unrelated documentation).

 > Additionally, I maintain a *temporary folder* within the contents folder for current certification materials, streamlining study and review.
 Once the certification/course is completed, I move these notes into their respective folders.